CAG2Mark/OpenGLMandelbrot/README.md

 	Shader sh("res/shaders/shader.vert", "res/shaders/custom/shader.frag");
 ```

+# Note
+This project resuses a lot of code from when I was learning OpenGL, so please do excuse me if the code quality is no good.

 # Credits
 Many thanks to LearnOpenGL https://learnopengl.com/ for teaching me most of the things needed to make this and to https://github.com/lekro for the inspiration.